NormRaden/urlQueryStringDecode/README.md

 urlQueryStringDecode supports two ways to receive the URL query string:

-Using option 'i' reads a URL query string from standard input and writes the list of variable assignments to standard output:
+Using option 'i' reads a URL query string from standard input and writes the list of field/variable assignments to standard output:

 ```
 # printURLquery | ./urlQueryStringDecode -i | handleAssignmentList
 ```

-Using option 's' reads URL query string from command line and writes the list of variable assignments to standard output:
+Using option 's' reads URL query string from the next command line argument and writes the list of field/variable assignments to standard output:

 ```
 # ./urlQueryStringDecode -s "<URL query string\>" | handleAssignmentList